-To implement its commitment to the environment and boost environmental sustainability, the Group articulates the following main principles of conduct that apply to all of its activities and businesses and that shall be integrated within the internal decision-making processes:
+To implement their commitment to the environment and boost environmental sustainability, the Group’s companies articulate the following main principles of conduct that apply to all of their activities and businesses and that shall be integrated within the internal decision-making processes:

 a) develop a sustainable model that is respectful of nature, biodiversity and historical and artistic heritage;

 b) comply with legal provisions and conform to applicable environmental standards;

 c) apply the principle of mitigation hierarchy (avoid, minimise, restore and compensate as a last resort) in all activities;

 d) promote innovation through research and support for the development of new technologies and best environmental practices;